aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

 The logic for deducing the identifier type is as follows:

  1. Try interpreting the identifier as a PK (integer)
- 2. If this fails, try interpreting the identifier as a UUID (full or partial).
+ 2. If this fails, try interpreting the identifier as a UUID (full or partial)
  3. If this fails, interpret the identifier as a label

 The following example illustrates edge cases that can arise in this logic: